 Description: Randomly select unique items from a list.
 Parameters: string1-The first string to return from a list. string2-The second string to return from a list. stringN-The last string to return from a list.
-Syntax: \$BFURandList(string1,string2, stringN) Example: \$BFURandList("Red", "White", "Blue", "Yellow"); returns Blue the first time this function executes then Yellow, Red, White, and Blue for subsequent executions of this function.
-Notice that Blue did not repeat until all other colors returned.
+Syntax: \$BFURandList(string1,string2, stringN) Example: \$BFURandList("Red", "White", "Blue", "Yellow") ; returns Blue the first time this function executes then Yellow, Red, White, and Blue for subsequent colors returned.